Essex Financial Services Inc. Sells 4,985 Shares of Advanced Micro Devices, Inc. (NASDAQ:AMD)

-Essex Financial Services Inc. cut its position in shares of Advanced Micro Devices, Inc. (NASDAQ:AMD – Free Report) by 46.6% in the second quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 5,711 shares of the semiconductor manufacturer’s stock after selling 4,985 shares during the period.
-Essex Financial Services Inc.’s holdings in Advanced Micro Devices were worth $651,000 as of its most recent filing with the Securities & Exchange Commission.
+Essex Financial Services Inc. decreased its holdings in Advanced Micro Devices, Inc. (NASDAQ:AMD – Free Report) by 46.6% during the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 5,711 shares of the semiconductor manufacturer’s stock after selling 4,985 shares during the quarter.
+Essex Financial Services Inc.’s holdings in Advanced Micro Devices were worth $651,000 at the end of the most recent reporting period.

-A number of other institutional investors and hedge funds have also bought and sold shares of AMD.
-Bank Julius Baer & Co.
-Ltd Zurich increased its holdings in shares of Advanced Micro Devices by 411,469.2% in the 2nd quarter.
-Bank Julius Baer & Co.
-Ltd Zurich now owns 471,880,586 shares of the semiconductor manufacturer’s stock valued at $53,751,918,000 after acquiring an additional 471,765,932 shares during the period.
-Norges Bank purchased a new position in shares of Advanced Micro Devices in the 4th quarter valued at $1,252,070,000.
-Wellington Management Group LLP increased its holdings in shares of Advanced Micro Devices by 123.6% in the 1st quarter.
-Wellington Management Group LLP now owns 20,254,885 shares of the semiconductor manufacturer’s stock valued at $1,985,181,000 after acquiring an additional 11,195,952 shares during the period.
-Jennison Associates LLC increased its holdings in shares of Advanced Micro Devices by 57.3% in the 2nd quarter.
-Jennison Associates LLC now owns 25,591,636 shares of the semiconductor manufacturer’s stock valued at $2,915,143,000 after acquiring an additional 9,318,871 shares during the period.
-Finally, Baillie Gifford & Co. increased its holdings in shares of Advanced Micro Devices by 7,396,755.9% in the 1st quarter.
-Baillie Gifford & Co. now owns 8,728,290 shares of the semiconductor manufacturer’s stock valued at $855,460,000 after acquiring an additional 8,728,172 shares during the period.
-68.43% of the stock is owned by institutional investors.
+Several other institutional investors also recently modified their holdings of the business.
+Aspire Private Capital LLC bought a new stake in Advanced Micro Devices during the first quarter valued at $12,055,230,000.
+Farmers & Merchants Trust Co of Chambersburg PA boosted its position in Advanced Micro Devices by 336.0% during the second quarter.
+Farmers & Merchants Trust Co of Chambersburg PA now owns 218 shares of the semiconductor manufacturer’s stock valued at $25,000 after acquiring an additional 168 shares during the last quarter.
+Dividend Assets Capital LLC bought a new stake in Advanced Micro Devices during the second quarter valued at $35,000.
+Tucker Asset Management LLC bought a new stake in Advanced Micro Devices during the first quarter valued at $31,000.
+Finally, Private Ocean LLC boosted its position in Advanced Micro Devices by 357.1% during the second quarter.
+Private Ocean LLC now owns 320 shares of the semiconductor manufacturer’s stock valued at $36,000 after acquiring an additional 250 shares during the last quarter.
+Institutional investors own 68.43% of the company’s stock.

-A number of brokerages have recently issued reports on AMD.
-Morgan Stanley cut their price target on Advanced Micro Devices from $138.00 to $128.00 and set an “overweight” rating on the stock in a report on Wednesday, November 1st.
-JPMorgan Chase & Co. boosted their target price on Advanced Micro Devices from $92.00 to $130.00 and gave the stock a “neutral” rating in a research note on Wednesday, August 2nd.
-Rosenblatt Securities restated a “buy” rating and set a $200.00 target price on shares of Advanced Micro Devices in a research note on Wednesday, September 20th.
-Benchmark boosted their target price on Advanced Micro Devices from $108.00 to $145.00 and gave the stock a “buy” rating in a research note on Thursday, August 3rd.
-Finally, Susquehanna boosted their target price on Advanced Micro Devices from $135.00 to $145.00 and gave the stock a “positive” rating in a research note on Wednesday, August 2nd.
-One research analyst has rated the stock with a sell rating, four have issued a hold rating, nineteen have given a buy rating and one has given a strong buy rating to the stock.
-Based on data from MarketBeat, the stock currently has an average rating of “Moderate Buy” and an average price target of $135.10.
+Several equities analysts have recently weighed in on the stock.
+Susquehanna upped their price objective on shares of Advanced Micro Devices from $135.00 to $145.00 and gave the company a “positive” rating in a report on Wednesday, August 2nd.
+Morgan Stanley dropped their price objective on shares of Advanced Micro Devices from $138.00 to $128.00 and set an “overweight” rating on the stock in a report on Wednesday, November 1st.
+StockNews.com assumed coverage on shares of Advanced Micro Devices in a report on Thursday, October 5th.
+They set a “sell” rating on the stock.
+Bank of America dropped their price objective on shares of Advanced Micro Devices from $132.00 to $120.00 in a report on Tuesday, October 10th.
+Finally, Rosenblatt Securities reiterated a “buy” rating and set a $200.00 price objective on shares of Advanced Micro Devices in a report on Wednesday, September 20th.
+One research analyst has rated the stock with a sell rating, four have issued a hold rating, nineteen have issued a buy rating and one has issued a strong buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and an average price target of $135.10.

 Insider Buying and Selling at Advanced Micro Devices

 In other Advanced Micro Devices news, CEO Lisa T. Su sold 75,000 shares of the firm’s stock in a transaction on Tuesday, August 15th.
-The stock was sold at an average price of $111.59, for a total value of $8,369,250.00.
-Following the completion of the sale, the chief executive officer now directly owns 3,192,774 shares of the company’s stock, valued at approximately $356,281,650.66.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-In other Advanced Micro Devices news, EVP Paul Darren Grasby sold 14,942 shares of the firm’s stock in a transaction on Wednesday, August 30th.
-The stock was sold at an average price of $106.21, for a total value of $1,586,989.82.
+The shares were sold at an average price of $111.59, for a total value of $8,369,250.00.
+Following the completion of the transaction, the chief executive officer now directly owns 3,192,774 shares of the company’s stock, valued at approximately $356,281,650.66.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+In other news, EVP Paul Darren Grasby sold 14,942 shares of Advanced Micro Devices stock in a transaction on Wednesday, August 30th.
+The shares were sold at an average price of $106.21, for a total transaction of $1,586,989.82.
 Following the completion of the sale, the executive vice president now directly owns 103,663 shares of the company’s stock, valued at approximately $11,010,047.23.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CEO Lisa T. Su sold 75,000 shares of the firm’s stock in a transaction dated Tuesday, August 15th.
-The stock was sold at an average price of $111.59, for a total value of $8,369,250.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CEO Lisa T. Su sold 75,000 shares of Advanced Micro Devices stock in a transaction on Tuesday, August 15th.
+The stock was sold at an average price of $111.59, for a total transaction of $8,369,250.00.
 Following the sale, the chief executive officer now directly owns 3,192,774 shares of the company’s stock, valued at $356,281,650.66.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 164,942 shares of company stock worth $17,861,240.
-Corporate insiders own 0.73% of the company’s stock.
+Insiders sold a total of 164,942 shares of company stock valued at $17,861,240 in the last three months.
+Company insiders own 0.73% of the company’s stock.

 Advanced Micro Devices Company Profile